nmaggioni/r710-fan-controller/README.md

 Major thanks go to [NoLooseEnds's directions](https://github.com/NoLooseEnds/Scripts/tree/master/R710-IPMI-TEMP) for the core commands and [sulaweyo's ruby script](https://github.com/sulaweyo/r710-fan-control) for the idea of automating them.

-**Note:** The key difference of this script is that it's based on the temperature of the CPUs' cores, not on the ambient temperature sensor on the server's motherboard.
+**Note:** The key difference of this script, other than handling remote hosts, is that it's based on the temperature of the CPUs' cores and not on the ambient temperature sensor on the server's motherboard.
 The R710 does not expose CPU temperature over IPMI, but other models do; this script should work with them nonetheless.